 This is exactly what your business might be lacking.

 Let’s go back to our toilet paper story from the beginning of the article.
-There are not many differences between brands, and prices are somewhat in the same close range too.
-It’s the way that the brands present themselves that catches our attention and convinces us to pick one above all others.
+There are not many differences between brands and prices are somewhat in the same close range, too.
+It’s the way brands present themselves that catches our attention and convinces us to choose one above all others.

-In order to figure out whether or not you should use a humorous approach, you should make sure you absolutely, 130% understand both your product/service and your audience as well.
+In order to decide whether you should use a humorous approach, you should make sure you absolutely, 130% understand both your product/service and your audience.

-There’s a thin line between tasteful and tacky, and a wrong campaign or strategy can bring you more harm than good.
-If your friends consider your humor as a bit offensive and they mentioned it to you on more than two occasions, maybe you should hand it over to your colleague or cousin.
-If on the other hand, you deem yourself as a witty troll who always has something funny to say, then this approach is made for you.
+There’s a thin line between tasteful and tacky, so a wrong campaign or strategy can bring you more harm than good.
+If your friends consider your humor a bit offensive and they mentioned it to you on more than a few occasions, maybe you should hand it over to your colleague or cousin.
+If on the other hand, you deem yourself the witty troll who always has something funny to say, then this approach is made for you.

 2. Knowledge – Value – Expertise